-ITEM NUMBER CAPTION LOCATION IN PROSPECTUS 1 Outside Front Cover Outside Front Cover Page 2 Cover Pages; Other Offering Information Inside Front and Outside Back Cover Pages 3 Fee Table and Synopsis Fees and Expenses; Available Information 4 Financial Highlights Selected Financial Data and Other Information; Selected Quarterly 0 0 Financial Data; Management's Discussion and Analysis of Financial Condition and Results of Operations; Senior Securities 5 Plan of Distribution Plan of Distribution 6 Selling Shareholders Not Applicable 7 Use of Proceeds Use of Proceeds 8 General Description of the Registrant Outside Front Cover Page; Prospectus Summary; Risk Factors; Management's Discussion and Analysis of Financial Condition and Results of Operations; The Company; Portfolio Companies; Regulation; Shares Eligible for Future Sale; Price Range of Common Stock and Distributions 9 Management Management; Management and Other Agreements; Custodian, Transfer and Dividend Paying Agent and Registrar 10 Capital Stock, Long-Term Debt, and Other Securities Material U.S. Federal Income Tax Considerations; Description of Our Capital Stock; Description of Our Preferred Stock; Description of Our Subscription Rights; Description of Our Warrants; Description of Our Debt Securities; Dividend Reinvestment Plan; Management's Discussion and Analysis of Financial Condition and Results of Operations 11 Defaults and Arrears on Senior Securities Not Applicable 12 Legal Proceedings The Company 13 Table of Contents of the Statement of Additional Information, or SAI Not Applicable 14 Cover Page of SAI Not Applicable 15 Table of Contents Table of Contents 16 General Information and History Not Applicable 17 Investment Objective and Policies Management's Discussion and Analysis of Financial Condition • and Results of Operations; Senior Securities 18 Management Management Control Persons and Principal Stockholders; 40 Regulation 19 Control Persons and Principal Holders of Securities Control Persons and Principal Stockholders 20 Investment Advisory and Other Services Management and Other Agreements 21 Portfolio Managers Not Applicable 22 Brokerage Allocation and Other Practices Brokerage Allocation and Other Practices 23 Tax Status Material U.S. Federal Income Tax Considerations 24 Financial Statements Financial Statements i
+UMBER CAPTION LOCATION IN PROSPECTUS 1 Outside Front Cover Outside Front Cover Page 2 Cover Pages; Other Offering Information Inside Front and Outside Back Cover Pages 3 Fee Table and Synopsis Fees and Expenses 4 Financial Highlights Selected Financial Data and Other Information; Selected Quarterly Financial Data; Senior Securities 5 Plan of Distribution Plan of Distribution 6 Selling Shareholders Not Applicable 7 Use of Proceeds Use of Proceeds 8 General Description of the Registrant Outside Front Cover Page; Prospectus Summary; Risk Factors; Management's Discussion and Analysis of Financial Condition and Results of Operations; The Company; Portfolio Companies; Regulation; Shares Eligible for Future Sale; Price Range of Common Stock and Distributions 9 Management Management; Custodian, Transfer and Dividend Paying Agent and Registrar 10 Capital Stock, Long-Term Debt, and Other Securities Description of Our Capital Stock; Description of Our Preferred Stock; Description of Our Subscription Rights; Description of Our Warrants; Description of Our Debt Securities; Dividend Reinvestment Plan; Management's Discussion and Analysis of Financial Condition and Results of Operations 11 Defaults and Arrears on Senior Securities Not Applicable 12 Legal Proceedings Legal Matters 13 Table of Contents of the Statement of Additional Information, or SAI Not Applicable 14 Cover Page of SAI Not Applicable 15 Table of Contents Table of Contents 16 General Information and History Not Applicable 17 Investment Objective and Policies Management's Discussion and Analysis of Financial Condition and Results of Operations; Senior Securities 18 Management Management 19 Control Persons and Principal Holders of Securities Control Persons and Principal Stockholders 20 Investment Advisory and Other Services Management and Other Agreements 21 Portfolio Managers Not Applicable 22 Brokerage Allocation and Other Practices Brokerage Allocation and Other Practices 23 Tax Status Material U.S. Federal Income Tax Considerations 24 Financial Statements Financial Statements

 We have not authorized any dealer, salesman or other person to give any information or to make any representation other than those contained in this prospectus or any prospectus supplement to this prospectus.
 This prospectus and any such supplements do not constitute an offer to sell or a solicitation of any offer to buy any security other than the registered securities to which they relate, nor do they constitute an offer to sell or a solicitation of an offer to buy any securities in any jurisdiction to any person to whom it is unlawful to make such an offer or solicitation in such jurisdiction.
-The information contained in this prospectus and any such supplements is accurate only as of the dates on their respective covers.
+The information contained in this prospectus and any such supplements is accurate as of the dates on their covers.
 Our business, financial condition, results of operations and prospects may have changed since then.
 We will update these documents to reflect material changes only as required by law.